leo-fp/vmenu/README.md

 * better looking

 ### 0.4.0
-* an always open top menu
+* an always opening top menu

 ## NOTE
 * This plugin may changes radically, use with caution